mariusbutuc/architecture-decision-record/examples/programming-languages/index.md

   * For close-to-fastest runtime speed and close-to-tightest system access, we choose TypeScript and Rust.

-Honorable mentions go to the VM languages and web frameworks that we would choose if we wanted a VM lanauge:
+Honorable mentions go to the VM languages and web frameworks that we would choose if we wanted a VM language:

   * Clojure and Luminus